 Education inflation is higher than South Africa’s Consumer Price Index (CPI) and this gap has widened from around 2% since the early 2000s.

-What is the average expected cost of educating a child for 1 year?
+According to a report by Old Mutual, below is the average expected cost of educating a child for 1 year:

 Whatever your children dream of becoming – a rocket scientist, an educator, a programmer, a physician, a writer – you can help them get there if you start to save money early enough.

 Financial planning experts say that whatever savings or investment plans you opt for, it’s most important that you create a debit order so that you remain a regular and diligent saver.